About Us | Our History

 Another contribution to otter conservation was the mass production and free distribution of eel fyke net guards, designed to prevent otters from accidental drowning in the nets.

 Today, otters are recovering well in Britain and other organisations are now leading the effort on otter monitoring and practical conservation work.

 Since 1980, when its first bat reserve was acquired in Devon, VWT has been active in bat conservation in Britain and Ireland.
 The Trust has focused on the protection and enhancement of roosts for rare bats and currently manages nearly 40 bat roosts.
 We have also carried out a number of research projects, including studies on the feeding and roosting requirements of the rarer bat species such as the horseshoe bats.
 Our involvement in bat research continues today.

 The Trust has played a key role in efforts to conserve the water vole in Britain.
 In 1989-1990 and 1996-98, the Trust undertook the first and second national surveys of this species, revealing the scale of its decline and prompting conservation action on a number of fronts, including legal protection.

 The Mustelids (Weasel family)

-In 1983, the VWT undertook the first survey of the pine marten in Britain, providing evidence that subsequently helped to achieve legal protection for the species.
-Today, the VWT maintains its high profile involvement with conservation-led research and survey work on the pine marten and polecat in particular.
+In 1983, VWT undertook the first survey of the pine marten in Britain, providing evidence that subsequently helped to achieve legal protection for the species.
+Today, VWT maintains its high profile involvement with conservation-led research and survey work on the pine marten and polecat in particular.
 Since the 1990s, a series of studies has been carried out focusing on the recovery of the polecat in Britain and the current polecat survey is set to run until the end of 2015.

-Today, the VWT continues to concentrate resources on bat conservation, including the protection and enhancement of roosts for rare bats.
+Today, VWT continues to concentrate resources on bat conservation, including the protection and enhancement of roosts for rare bats.
 It has also maintained its high profile involvement with conservation-led research and survey work on the weasel family – the pine marten and polecat in particular.